Annykfs/bedroomsregister/README.md

 # bedroom's register

-need to implement a validation for the register page to don't accept equal bedroom's number
+need to implement a validation for the register page to don't accept equal bedroom's number;
+also adapt JSP to JSTL

 ![](images/004.png)